tapjs/tapjs/docs/src/content/docs/cli/index.md

                          using built-in reporters or module reporters.
                          Can be set multiple times

-  -b --bail              Bail out on first failure
+  -F --save-fixture      Do not clean up fixtures created with t.testdir() --no-save-fixture      switch off the --save-fixture flag -b --bail              Bail out on first failure
   -B --no-bail           Do not bail out on first failure (default) --comments             Print all tap comments to process.stderr